- In 2023, 110 million Chinese tourists will spend USD $170 billion while traveling abroad.

 As a result, most luxury brands need to invest in paid advertising if they want to reach their affluent Chinese consumers, particularly ahead of the two important travel seasons of the year.

-Consumer activation phase while travelling
+Consumer activation phase while traveling

 - Overcoming the language barrier;